 Grand Rapids is also perfect for entrepreneurs and freelancers.
 They have coworking spaces like The Factory and coLab, where you can book a desk, office, meeting room, or podcast studio, and more.
 It’s a great way to meet with clients and colleagues without using your home space or a coffee shop.

 Okay, but what about where to have fun in Grand Rapids?
 Michigan is known for its craft breweries, and Grand Rapids is the central hub (it’s not nicknamed Beer City for nothing).
 It has more than 45 breweries alone!
 Take a beer tour to hit all of them, so you can try one more sip of stout without worrying about driving home.
 Grand Rapids also has a ton of parks and outdoor activities like hiking, mountain biking, and paddling down Grand River.
 Lake Michigan is only an hour’s drive away, so you can enjoy the beach life in the summer.
 It’s truly one of the best places for young people to live.

-When buying a home as a young adult, a home inspection and paying for a home warranty with American Home Shield can save you money in the long run.
+When buying a home as a young adult, a home inspection and a home warranty from American Home Shield can save you money in the long run.
 Taking steps to protect your investment will save you a lot of hassle in the future.

 5. Austin, Texas

 Austin is home to finger-lickin’ barbecue, great music, and the new U.S. tech hub.
 Mega companies like Tesla, Google, Amazon, and Apple are moving their headquarters to Austin—and with good reason.
 Texans don't have to pay income taxes, and business taxes are extremely low compared to other states.
 Whether you have a career in IT or engineering or are looking to grow your own tech business, the Texas capital is one of the best places to live for young adults starting out in the tech world.